New Bill Aims to Amend Statute of Limitations in Sexual Abuse

 The first draft of the bill contained a provision allowing victims whose statute of limitations had already passed to bring a civil suit retroactively against not only the perpetrators, but also the school and or teachers who did not report the abuse.
 The new version of the bill no longer provides for that.
 This is in large part due to concerns that such a provision violates residents’ constitutional rights.

 Additional concerns have been raised about the ability of the State to prove charges of sexual assault after the passage of decades, in which evidence may have been seriously degraded.
 Witnesses may no longer be alive, records may have been destroyed and victims who suffered as children may not have an accurate memory of events.
 For these reasons, many critics fear that innocent people will be accused, charged, and convicted for crimes they did not commit.

 Contact an Experienced Philadelphia Criminal Defense Attorney Today

-If passed, the new law could have serious repercussions for those charged with sexually abusing a minor, so if you or a loved one have questions or concerns about how this law would affect you, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and we will help you set-up a free consultation with a dedicated criminal defense attorney.
+If passed, the new law could have serious repercussions for those charged with sexually abusing a minor, so if you or a loved one have questions or concerns about how this law would affect you, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and we will help you set-up a free consultation with a dedicated criminal defense attorney.